-Programs in the Sports, Fitness & Aquatics Department meet the needs of individuals of all ages and levels of ability.
+Programs in the Health, Fitness & Aquatics Department meet the needs of individuals of all ages and levels of ability.
 Click below to learn more.

-The Sports, Fitness & Aquatics Department is partially underwritten by the following funds:
+The Health, Fitness & Aquatics Department is partially underwritten by the following funds:

 HFA Fund, Stephen Reich Endowment Fund, Goulde-Kamen Endowment Fund

 In 2012, the JCCNV Sports and Fitness Department received a top rating for a quality health club from the Washington Consumers' Checkbook Magazine.
 Click here to learn more.

 Percent of customers rating firm superior for: